Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 Compatibility notes

-Some variables cannot be combined with certain agent types:
+Some variables can't be combined with certain agent types:

 | Variable | Incompatible with | Reason |